GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: Related Works

 \subsection{Process Guidance Providing Dense Rewards}

-Sparse reward has always been one of the core challenges in reinforcement learning.
+Sparse rewards have long been a core challenge in reinforcement learning.
 Prior research on deep-thinking LLMs has affirmed the critical role of process supervision in enhancing the logical consistency of reasoning \cite{shao2024deepseekmath}.
 One approach trains a Process Reward Model (PRM) to assess the reasoning process \cite{lightman2023let, uesato2022solving}, but requires costly human annotations to obtain high-quality data.
 Another solution focuses on credit assignment \cite{wang2024q, cui2025process, yuan2024free, feng2025group}, which decomposes the final reward into finer-grained signals to better attribute contributions across intermediate reasoning steps.
-Additionally, many studies have sought to enhance process guidance by leveraging large models, such as LLM-as-a-judge mechanisms \cite{zhang2024generative, gao2024llm, xia2024evaluating, yang2024embodied}, automated label generation \cite{wei2025gtr}, or the use of world models to provide future information \cite{wang2025vagen}.
+Additionally, many studies have sought to enhance process guidance by leveraging large models, such as LLM-as-a-judge mechanisms \cite{zhang2024generative, gao2024llm, xia2024evaluating}, automated label generation \cite{wei2025gtr}, or world models to provide future information \cite{wang2025vagen}.